mans82/homework/README.md

 ## Disclaimer

 The solutions provided here are NOT guaranteed to be correct, or complete.
 Some solutions may be missing.
-Software projects in this repo are mostly unmaintained and their source code is from months or years ago; so they might not build or run properly at the time.
+Software projects in this repository are mostly unmaintained and their source code is from months or years ago; so they might not build or run properly at the time.

 This repository is only for learning purposes.
 I will NOT be responsible for any acts of academic misconduct.
 In fact, I strongly oppose plagiarism.